molily/molily.de/_posts/2020-11-21-testing-angular.md

 - There are no default solutions for faking Components and Service dependencies safely.
 - The tests itself get verbose and repetitive.
 You have to establish testing conventions and write helpers yourself.

 We have already used small [element testing helpers](#testing-helpers).
 They solve isolated problems in order to write more consistent and compact specs.

 If you write hundreds or thousands of specs, you will find that these helper functions do not suffice.
 They do not address the above-mentioned structural problems.

 <aside class="margin-note">Unified testing API</aside>

 **[Spectator](https://github.com/ngneat/spectator)** is an opinionated library for testing Angular application.
 Technically, it sits on top of `TestBed`, `ComponentFixture` and `DebugElement`.
 But the main idea is to unify all these APIs in one consistent, powerful and user-friendly interface – the `Spectator` object.

 Spectator simplifies testing Components, Services, Directives, Pipes, routing and HTTP communication.
 Spectator’s strength are Component tests with Inputs, Outputs, children, event handling, Service dependencies and more.

 For [faking child Components](#faking-a-child-component-with-ng-mocks), Spectator resorts to the ng-mocks library just like we did.

 This guide cannot introduce all Spectator features, but we will discuss the basics of Component testing using Spectator.

 Both [example applications](#example-applications) are tested with our element helpers and also with Spectator.
 The former specs use the suffix `.spec.ts`, while the latter use the suffix `.spectator.spec.ts`.
 This way, you can compare the tests side-by-side.

-In this guide, we will look at testing the Flickr search example with Spectator.
+TIn this chapter, we will discuss testing the Flickr search with Spectator.

 ### Component with an Input